qwerty12/X250-Hackintosh/README.md

 ### Problems and other things you should be aware of

-* I've found the right offsets for RTCMemoryFixup to fix the CMOS checksum issue when resuming.
-However, as stated at the top of this guide, sometimes resuming causes the laptop to reset.
 * I have only tested this X250 with 10.14.3 and 10.14.4 (updated from .3).
 Dark mode is far too enticing for me to test anything else.
     * Something that I was unaware of while updating is that loading kexts from Clover's EFI folder (as opposed to /Library/Extensions etc.) is only possible because Clover hotpatches some component to allow this to happen.
 When I did the update from .3 to .4, I was getting a kernel panic and I wasn't able to see why because of irrelevant information being dumped to the screen.
 Long story short, it was because WhateverGreen wasn't being loaded because my Clover version was too old - newer versions of Clover had already had updated the patch targets for .4 to support kext loading from outside of the standard locations.
 So yeah, update your Clover before macOS!